Sonoma County unveils ‘Respect Russian River’ merch

 A new line of products designed to show love for the Russian River was unveiled Thursday.

-Sonoma County officials, Russian River business owners and representatives from the conservation group Russian River Confluence and Sonoma County Tourism introduced “Respect Russian River,” a new branding initiative that aims to raise awareness of and drive conservation actions for the county’s most prominent waterway.
+Sonoma County officials, Russian River business owners and representatives from the conservation group Russian River Confluence introduced “Respect Russian River,” a new branding initiative that aims to raise awareness of and drive conservation actions for the county’s most prominent waterway.

 The initiative will stamp the three-word brand and artwork depicting the river, salmon and redwood trees on an eco-friendly line of reusable items like water bottles, T-shirts and tote bags.